go-iiif/go-iiif/README.md

 ### palette

+`go-iiif` supports the following additional services for profiles:

+* `blurhash` for generateing a compact base-83 encoded representation of an image.
+* `imagehash` for generating average and difference perceptual hashes of an image.
+* `palette` for extracting a colour palette for an image.

-`go-iiif` supports using the [go-colours](https://github.com/aaronland/go-colours) package to extract colours as an additional service for profiles.
-Details for configuring the `palette` service are discussed [above](#services) but here is the output for a service with the default settings:
+Details for configuring these service are discussed [above](#services) but here is the output for a service with the default settings:

 ```
-curl -s localhost:8080/example.jpg/info.json | jq '.service'
+$> curl -s localhost:8080/spanking.jpg/info.json | jq '.service'

 [
   {
     "@context": "x-urn:service:go-iiif#palette",